 I know that it can seem impossible to lose weight after thyroidectomy, but let me tell you that it IS possible and I've helped MANY patients do it.

-It just takes a systematic approach, and and sympathetic physician.
+It just takes a systematic approach and a sympathetic physician.

 Because getting on the right type and dose of thyroid medication (preferably medication that contains T3!) is so important I recommend that you find a Doctor who is willing to work with you.

-The other aspects: Diet, exercise and supplements - are things that YOU can take care of.
+The other aspects: Diet, exercise, lifestyle changes, and supplements/vitamins - are things that YOU can take care of.